IamSamk/flowbench-anomaly-detection/README.md

-# Machine Learning Workflow Anomaly Detection - Project Guide
+git # Machine Learning Workflow Anomaly Detection - Project Guide

 Welcome!
 This project is a comprehensive benchmark of anomaly detection models across scientific workflow datasets.
 It is organized for clarity, reproducibility, and ease of use.